-Stephen Riden in Massachusetts Lawyers Weekly on Close Corporation Dispute
+Steve Riden in Massachusetts Lawyers Weekly on Confidential Information Disclosure

-A recent issue of Massachusetts Lawyers Weekly features a quote from Steve Riden in an article titled “Non-derivative nature of claim dooms motion to shift burden in business spat.”
+recent issue of Massachusetts Lawyers Weekly features a quote from Steve Riden in an article titled “Added attorneys’ fees in earlier case provides basis for standing.”

-In the article, Steve Riden is quoted as follows:
+In the article, Stephen Riden is quoted as follows:

 The article is by Massachusetts Lawyers Weekly’s reporter, Kris Olson.